An Inconvenient Truth

 Before you think I’m going all Puritan, I’m not.
 The philosophy of hedonism is rooted in pleasure as its primary goal.
 Please also note that I am not talking about happiness, which is a primary right/goal of each individual in America.
 Happiness and pleasure are not even close to being the same thing.
 Any truly civilized and moral and happy person should know this.
 Look to what lengths people strive for that pleasure high, whether it is sex, drugs, money, power, control, beauty, fame etc. it will never leave you satisfied or happy, but just wanting more.
 And wanting more at the exclusion of everyone else is part of the reason that we are in the place that we are in.

 Greed with no consequence will widen the gap between those who have and those who don’t.
-The ones who have, create ways to justify why those who don’t have aren’t entitled to have what they have, and the ones who don’t have try desperately to become one of those who have so they can be on the right side of the wall (pun intended).
+The ones who have, create ways to justify why those who don’t have aren’t entitled to have what they have, and the ones who don’t have, try desperately to become one of those who have so they can be on the right side of the wall (pun intended).
 And now we have plenty of charlatans who are promising that they will be the one to get us to the promise land…except they have no idea what or where that is.

 I call forth the warning that Jesus gave to the rich young man who wanted eternal life: